ggioffreda/glued-common/README.md

 });
 ```

-### Processor Manager
+### Service Manager

-The processor manager allows you to focus on the business logic of your message
+The service manager allows you to focus on the business logic of your message
-processor by doing all the boring initialisation stuff for you.
-All your processor needs
+service by doing all the boring initialisation stuff for you.
+All your service needs
 to do is implementing a *requires(dependency)* and a *setUp(dependencies)* methods.

 The *requires* method will be used by the manager to understand what dependencies to
-provide when setting up your processor by calling the *setUp* method.
+provide when setting up your service by calling the *setUp* method.

-If your processor does not define a *requires* method, nothing will be injected during
+If your service does not define a *requires* method, nothing will be injected during
 set up.
 Although if you don't need to inject any dependency it's kind of pointless to
 use the manager.
-If your processor does not define a *setUp* method an error will be
+If your service does not define a *setUp* method an error will be
 raised.

 The available dependencies that can be required are: